AdityaSrivastava8/SkillUp_Hackathon_2026/Screenshots_and_Explainations.md

 Check the respective UTR/transaction IDs.
 Review and verify submitted payments.
 Approve payments and unlock the selected subscription.
+This option is exclusively for Admins, So after entering 3 digit pin.
+Admin can access this option.

 ### Future Prospects